Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

 - **User Data and Sessions Isolation**: Each user\'s interactions are isolated, ensuring privacy and security.
 Separate directories and settings are created for each user.
 - **Login/Sign up Functionality:**
     -  **Sign In**: Users can seamlessly access their accounts through a user-friendly interface by entering their credentials.
-    -  **Sign Up**: New users can register securely, enabling enhanced features and personalised settings.
+    -  **Sign Up**: New users can register securely, enabling enhanced features and personalized settings.

 ![Sign In Screen](/images/image-4.png)
 ![Sign Up Screen](/images/image-5.png)